glotzerlab/hoomd-rs/doc/src/mc-tutorial/applying-interactions.md

 bodies.

-The next tutorial will demonstrate a case where bodies and sites have different properties and show how to create bodies with more than 1 site.
+The next tutorial will demonstrate a case where bodies and sites have different properties and show how to create bodies with more than one site.

 ### External Potential